ruanchaves/assin/README.md

 It achieved the best results among all submissions for the entailment task.

 You may also want to read the current version of [our presentation slides](https://github.com/ruanchaves/assin/blob/master/STIL2019_presentation.pdf).
+A paper and a brief blog post on our findings are currently in the works.

 ## Installation